Starlink Roam vs Residential: Costs, Speeds, and Who Should Choose Each Plan

 However, if you want internet access while driving, Starlink recommends upgrading to the Performance (Gen 3) Kit, which comes with additional cables and an independent power supply for $1,999.
 Featuring a sturdier design than the regular Starlink equipment, the Performance Kit comes equipped with advanced GPS capabilities that allow it to stay consistently connected while you’re on the move.

-Not So Fast: While Starlink Roam doesn’t exactly throttle service, your service during the peak usage hours of 6 p.m. to 9 a.m. may be slowed to accommodate other customers who pay the premium for a Mobile Priority plan.
+Not So Fast: While Starlink Roam doesn’t exactly throttle service, your service during the peak usage hours of 6 p.m. to 9 a.m. may be slowed to accommodate other customers who pay for premium plans.

 How Does Starlink Roam Differ From Other Starlink Plans?

 Starlink offers both Personal and Business internet solutions.
 Personal Starlink services include subscriptions for Residential and Roam customers.
-The Business side includes Fixed Site, Land Mobility, Maritime, Aviation and Direct to Cell service for enterprise customers.
-Each Business category comes with its own plans, specifications and stipulations.
-The Personal wing of Starlink includes the following distinctions between service types (for non-priority plans):
+The Business side includes Local Priority (Fixed Site and Land Mobility) and Global Priority (Maritime, Aviation, and Direct to Cell service).
+Each Business category comes with its own plans, specifications, and stipulations.
+However, if you need internet for boats, you’ll fall under the Global Priority plan.
+These are the most common Starlink plans the average customer may need depending on their satellite internet needs.

 | Details | Residential | Roam | Boats |